MileHacker Logo

 Cultural Festivals

-Attending a local festival becomes a highlight.
-Always check specific dates as they vary annually based on lunar calendars.
+Attending a local festival turns into a highlight.
+Always check specific dates because they change annually based on lunar calendars.

 Ziro Music Festival

 September.
 Renowned outdoor music festival attracting indie music lovers.
-A unique blend of contemporary music and Apatani cultural exposure.
+A distinct combination of contemporary music and Apatani cultural exposure.

 Losar & Solung

 Losar (Feb/March): New Year festival of the Monpa tribe.
-Solung (Sept): Harvest festival of the Adi tribe, marked by traditional dances.
+Solung (Sept): Harvest festival of the Adi tribe, characterized by traditional dances.

 Dree, Reh & Nyokum